Licensing procedures

 If a project comes under Appendix I of the EIA Regulations, so that an EIA is mandatory, the Directorate will determine the final impact assessment programme after submitting it to the Ministry of Climate and Environment.
 The notification is made available for public inspection and local authorities and organisations are consulted on its contents.
 They also receive a copy of the final assessment programme for information purposes.
 Once an EIA is completed, the report is submitted together with the licence application.

 Authorities, organisations and landowners that will be affected by the project are consulted on the application, and the EIA if one has been carried out.
-The Directorate makes an overall assessment of the project and submits its recommendations to the Ministry of Petroleum and Energy.
+The Directorate makes an overall assessment of the project and submits a recommendation to the Ministry of Energy.
 The Ministry prepares the case for the Government (King in Council) and presents its recommendation.
 This is based on the application, the Directorate’s recommendations, the views of affected ministries and local authorities and the Ministry’s own assessments.
 The King in Council then makes a formal decision on the project in the form of a Royal Decree.
 If a project is particularly large (more than 20 000 natural horsepower) or controversial, the Storting is consulted and given an opportunity to debate the matter before a licence is formally awarded by the King in Council.
-The figure illustrates the procedures.
+The figure below illustrates the procedures.

 Decisions to grant licences for major development projects cannot be appealed, as the licensing authority rests with the King in Council.
-Decisions to refuse licences are made by the Ministry of Petroleum and Energy and can be appealed to the King in Council.
+Decisions to refuse licences are made by the Ministry of Energy and can be appealed to the King in Council.

 Small-scale hydropower projects

 Licensing authority for small-scale hydropower projects has been delegated to the Directorate.
 Small-scale projects are defined as power plants that require a licence under the Water Resources Act and have an installed capacity of less than 10 MW, but do not involve regulation of the rate of flow in a river exceeding the limit that triggers licensing requirements under the Watercourse Regulation Act.
 The procedures are simpler than those for large-scale projects, which also means that they can be processed more quickly.
-On 1 January 2010, the licensing authority for power plants below 1 MW (mini and micro power plants) was delegated to the county authorities, with the exception of projects in protected river systems.

 In June 2007, the Ministry published guidelines for small hydropower plants.
 They describe how to draw up regional plans for small hydropower plants and how to ensure comprehensive assessment of applications and make licensing procedures more efficient and predictable.